deepenrp/NBA_Performance/README.md

 #### Challenges/Limitations:
-  * Using more historical data to train was a challenge
+  * Using more historical data to train into the multi-linear regression model was a challenge.
-  * The actual All-Star players may be selected based on some emotional bias than the statistics
+  * The actual All-Star players may be selected based on some emotional bias than the statistics.

 #### Next Steps: